Ojibwa Island

-Ojibwa Island (formerly Squaw Island) is an island in Lake Michigan and is part of the Beaver Island archipelago.
+Ojibwa Island (formerly known as Squaw Island) is an island in Lake Michigan and is part of the Beaver Island archipelago.
 The island is about 75 acres in size, and is privately owned.
 Ojibwa Island is located a little under two miles north east of Whiskey Island, and a little over three miles west of Garden Island.

 The historic Squaw Island Light is located on the north point of the Island.